FAQs

 • Citations do not count in the page limits

-Do I need to submit a budget justification with my application?
+The program is a two-year commitment, but the budget is listed for only one year.
+Do I need to submit a budget and budget justification for one year or two years?
 Are there limitations on how the funds can be used?

 Do I need to be employed by a university or institution to qualify as a postdoc or early career faculty?

-To facilitate disbursement of the award, you will need to be a student at or employed by a university, an institution, or a research center.
+To facilitate disbursement of the award, you will need to be a student at, or employed by a university, institution, medical center, or research facility in the United States.

 When is the best time in my career plan to apply?

 It is up to you when you decide to apply.
-Generally, you would want to apply at the point where you will make a strong candidate and also have the required 50% FTE (minimum) to commit to your research project and career development activities.
+Generally, you would want to apply at the point where you will make a strong candidate and have the required 50% FTE (minimum) to commit to your research project and career development activities.
+You will also want to consider that the program is a two-year commitment.

 I am in transition finishing up my postdoc, but not yet in an early career faculty position.
 Do I need any additional documentation from my institution?

-We recommend you comment on this in your career development plan and be clear about which HESP career category you are applying for (i.e., postdoc vs. early career faculty).
-Your institutional letter of support should also provide confirmation of your career stage (and transition plans, if applicable).
+We recommend addressing this in your career development plan, clearly specifying which HESP career stage you are applying for (e.g., postdoc or early career faculty).
+Your institutional letter of support should confirm your current career stage and any transition plans, if applicable.

 How many scholars will be accepted into the cohort?